 - A food-borne sickness episode is one of the situation barcodes can help you avoid.
 As a result, enhanced food quality & reduced health-risk issues.

-- The asset management system with barcode tracking can help in exchanging information with members of your supply chain and access to precise information about the products in real-time.
+- The asset management software with barcode tracking can help in exchanging information with members of your supply chain and access to precise information about the products in real-time.
 Thus, asset management real-time tracking assists in tracking shipments and provides great visibility.

 - In a restaurant, products go in and out of the warehouse on a daily basis.
 Barcode tracking lets you know how many products are left in the stock.
 If the warehouse is overstock or understock.
 So that quick actions are taken accordingly.